Adopting A Cocker Spaniel - Pros and Cons?

 • Would you prefer a male or a female dog, or doesn't it matter to you?

-• Are there any other dogs/pets in your home that you would need to take into account?
+• Are there any other dogs/pets in your home that you need to consider?

 • Can you handle a dog that barks quite a lot?
 Would it bother you or your neighbours?
-Would you know what you could do to teach your new dog to stop barking excessively?
-If you don't want a dog that barks a lot, make sure you put that on your list of questions to ask the rescue centre.
+Would you know how to teach your new dog to stop barking excessively?
+If you don't want a dog that barks a lot, put that on your list of questions to ask the rescue centre.

 • How much time do you have to devote to your dog?